Collective Nouns and How to Use Them

 • The Patriots have won several Super Bowls.

 • New England is playing in the Super Bowl again this year.

-You might also discover that this rule with collective nouns doesn’t necessarily apply if you are asked to write something using British English where a plural verb is used with collective nouns if the group is acting as a whole but switches to singular if members within the group act individually.
+You might also discover that this rule with collective nouns doesn’t necessarily apply if you are asked to write something using British English.
+A plural verb is used with collective nouns if the group acts as a whole but switches to singular if members within the group work individually.

 • The staff are expecting guests to arrive around noon.